heyKANB/PumpkinPatchv2/ios-deployment-guide.md

 ```

 ### Automated CI/CD with Codemagic:
-The project is configured for automatic building and App Store submission via Codemagic using the `capacitor-ios` workflow.
+The project is configured for automatic building and App Store submission via Codemagic using the `react-native-ios` workflow with Node.js 20 (required for Capacitor CLI).

 ## Option 3: Codemagic CI/CD (Alternative to EAS)